 Sofia Airport (SOF) is the largest airport in Bulgaria and is only a 20 minutes metro ride away from the city center.
 It has two terminals - T1 and T2 - and provides direct free-of-charge transportation between the two terminal buildings.
 The Metro Station is located in the eastern part of Terminal 2, you can take the M4 Line which connects SOF with the city center in about 30 minutes.
-By changing lines at Serdika Metro Station you can go to Sofia Central Bus Station and Sofia Central Railway Station. (trains from 5:30 to 24:00 on weekdays and holidays).
-You can get your travel card at vending machines in every Metro Station.
-It costs 1.60 BGN (0,82 euro) and you can pay with cash or card.
-Each travel card can be used up to 30 minutes after being purchased.
-You can also buy single travel cards at the metro cash-desks located next to the metro's entrance.
+The venue (IEC) is located on the way, 4 stops from the airport.
+All public transportation in Sofia uses tickets/travel cards, priced at 1.60 BGN (0.82 euro).
+You could get those at vending machines in every Metro Station, and they are valid for exchanging transport lines within 30 minutes.
+However, the easiest way to travel is to use your Visa/Mastercard debit or credit card, and just validate that at the entrance of the station or within the bus/tram.
+Daily charges are capped at 4 BGN (2.05 euro).